 Diversity and inclusion resources

 Career Services stands united against racism, injustice, and inequality.
-As part of our mission to empower students and alumni to thrive and successfully contribute to the community, economy and future workforce, we are dedicated to helping connect job seekers with career-related resources and job opportunities committed to diversity, equity and inclusion.
+As part of our mission to empower students and alumni to thrive and successfully contribute to the community, economy and future workforce, we are dedicated to helping connect job seekers with career-related resources and job opportunities committed to anti-racism, diversity, equity and inclusion.
 We stand as allies to marginalized communities and offer the following community-specific resources as a commitment to affirming the values of equity, inclusion and belonging.

 A wide variety of resources are available to job seekers from backgrounds historically underrepresented and/or disadvantaged across high-skill industries.
 Exploring these resources can help you connect with employers actively seeking to diversify their talent pool through professional networks and advocacy groups.
-We hope you find it useful for quickly accessing on-line resources that can enhance your employment opportunities.
+We hope you find it useful for quickly accessing online resources that can enhance your employment opportunities.

 African American Job Seekers